 2) Select Security & Privacy, and then click the Privacy tab.

 3) Click the Lock icon and enter your admin password to make changes.

 4) Select Full Disk Access from the left menu, and check Terminal.
 If you can’t find Terminal in the list, then click the ‘+’ button to add it.

 7) Replace ExternalHarddiskName with the name of your connected external hard disk.

-As mentioned in the beginning, it’s always a good idea to backup your iPhone to your Mac or PC.
-You can let iTunes or your Mac to automatically backup when your iPhone is connected.
-If you’re running out of space on your computer, then you can always move the iPhone backup to an external hard drive. iPhone backups can take up a lot of space if you backup all your apps, photos, and other data.
+As mentioned in the beginning, it’s always a good idea to back up your iPhone to your Mac or PC.
+You can let iTunes or your Mac’s Finder automatically create or update the backup file when your iPhone is connected.
+If you’re running out of space on your computer, then you can always move the iPhone backup file to an external hard drive. iPhone backups can take up a lot of space if you back up all your apps, photos, and other data.